 You will be considered self-employed or not employed when you join KiwiSaver if you are one or some of the following:

-If you are a self-employed/not employed KiwiSaver member you will be eligible for a member tax credit of up to $521 per year.
-(Note that the availability of member tax credits are set by legislation and could be changed or suspended at any time).
+If you are a self-employed/not employed KiwiSaver member you will be eligible for a Government Contribution of up to $521 per year.
+(Note that the availability of Government Contributions are set by legislation and could be changed or suspended at any time).

 If you are a Kiwi Wealth KiwiSaver Scheme member you are not required to make contributions to your KiwiSaver account but you can make voluntary payments.